-One of the best things about living in San Antonio is you’ll have a pro basketball team to cheer on!
-The San Antonio Spurs is a source of pride for local residents and out-of-towners alike.
-If NBA basketball isn’t your go-to, San Antonio has plenty of other sports to keep you entertained!
-Watch the San Antonio Missions (MiLB) hit a home run at Wolff Stadium.
+The lively pro basketball scene is one of the best things about living in San Antonio!
+Take pride in watching the San Antonio Spurs (NBA) get a slam dunk at AT&T Center.
+If NBA basketball isn’t your go-to, there are plenty of other sports to keep you entertained!
+Experience “America’s favorite pastime” when attending a San Antonio Missions (MiLB) game at Wolff Stadium.
 Cheer on the San Antonio FC (USL) at Toyota Field.
-Or catch the UTSA Roadrunners (NCAA) and other collegiate football teams when they compete at the Alamo Bowl!
+Or catch the UTSA Roadrunners (NCAA) and other collegiate football teams compete at the famed Alamo Bowl!

 Moving to San Antonio soon?
-Extra Space Storage has several storage facilities throughout San Antonio that can help with your transition.
+Extra Space Storage has several storage facilities throughout the San Antonio area that can help with your transition.
 Find a storage unit near you!